ibm-cloud-docs/power-iaas/full-linux-sub.md

 To create a proxy setup, complete the following steps:

-1. Open the Security groups for the VPC by navigation to IBM Cloud dashboard > VPC Infrastructure > Networks > Security groups.
+1. Open the Security groups for the VPC by navigating to IBM Cloud dashboard > VPC Infrastructure > Networks > Security groups.
 For more information about security groups, see [About security groups](/docs/vpc?topic=vpc-using-security-groups){: external}.

 2. In the default Security group that is attached to your proxy, add 443, 8443, 80 and 3128 ports.